openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    **Figure 25:** Data Access Page Table Walk, Store requested

-6. The state also checks for potential misalignment issues in the translation: If the current page table level is the first level (LVL1) and if the PPN0 of in PTE is not zero, it indicates a misaligned superpage, leading to a transition to the "PROPAGATE_ERROR" state.
+6. The state also checks for potential misalignment issues in the translation: If the current page table level is the first level and if the PPN of in PTE is not zero, it indicates a misaligned superpage, leading to a transition to the "PROPAGATE_ERROR" state.

 .. figure:: ../images/ptw_mis_sup.png
    :name: **Figure 26:** Misaligned Superpage Check